Nun rape case: Former bishop Franco Mulakkal acquitted by Kerala court

 He was booked for repeated rape, misuse of authority, wrongful confinement and criminal intimidation to outrage the modesty of a woman.

-Fomer bishop Franco Mulakkal, who was accused of raping a nun in Kerala, was acquitted by Kottayam Additional Sessions Court on Friday, India Today reported.
+Fomer bishop Franco Mulakkal, who was accused of raping a nun in Kerala, was acquitted by Kottayam Additional Sessions Court on Friday, PTI reported.
+The prosecution could not provide evidence against him.

+The verdict was delivered amid tight security around the court, The Indian Express reported.
+“Praise the lord,” Mulakkal told reporters before leaving the court premises.

 The court had finished the hearing and reserved the verdict on Monday, according to the Hindustan Times.
 The trial in the case had started in November 2019, more than a year after the case was registered against him by the Kottayam Police.